raabsm/WeSports/README.md

 ## Problems Faced
 1. RSpec at times does not run correctly, reach out to the team with any concerns
+   1. Change the .rspec file to "--format documentation" if running into issues
-2. If running locally, OAuth only works with localhost not 0.0.0.0
+2. If running locally, OAuth only works with localhost, port 3000 not 0.0.0.0
-3. If running through container, make sure that it's still being connected through the localhost of the machine its running on
+3. If running through container, make sure that it's still being connected through the localhost, port 3000 of the machine its running on